tm-craggs/city-notes/Year 1/Operating Systems/Lecture Notes/3 - CPU scheduling.md

 ## Short-term Scheduling Criteria

+- Main objective is to allocate processor time in order to optimise certain aspects of system behaviour.

 User oriented criteria
-- Relate to the behavior of the system as perceieved by the indivudal user
+- Relate to the behaviour of the system as perceived by the individual user
 - Important for all systems

-System-oritented criteria
+System-oriented criteria
-- Focus is on effective and efficient utilisation of the
+- Focus is on effective and efficient utilisation of the CPU
+- Generally of minor important

+Priority Queues

+- In Unix systems, priorities range from -20 to 19.
+- The lower the value, the higher the priority.
+- These can be changed by the user if needed.
+- There are multiple queues for ready processes.

+Issues
+- This can be a problem for low priority processes
+- There may be a constant stream of higher priority processes that the CPU is assigned to, leaving lower priority processes unserved.
+- These processes are said to be experience "starvation"
+- Priority can be made to change with age or execution history to prevent this.